-Find out how to unlock your phone so that you have the freedom to roam any network you like.
+Tired of missing out on a cheaper mobile deal because your phone is stuck with one network?
+We explain how to unlock your phone so you can have the freedom to move to any network you like.

-Most mobile phones, when you buy them, will be linked to a particular network such as Virgin, Vodafone, or Orange.
-This means that the SIM card that comes with your new phone is ‘locked’ to that network and will only work on the network it has been assigned to.
+Most mobile phones are linked to a particular network such as Virgin, Vodafone, O2 or EE.
+This means that the phone is locked to that network and will not work with any others.

-If you swap your SIM card for one from a different network, it’s likely your phone won’t function.
-This means you can only use services provided by the network you originally bought the phone with.
+If you swap your SIM card for one from a different network, it is likely your phone won't function, meaning you are stuck with the provider that came with your phone.

-First of all it’s a good idea to check whether your phone is currently locked to a particular network.
+First of all it is a good idea to check whether your phone is currently locked to a particular network.
 You can do this by inserting a SIM card from a different network into your phone and switching it on.

 If the phone works as usual then there's no need to unlock it and you can enjoy using different networks right away.
 However if your phone doesn't switch on or displays a message like 'Phone locked to network', then it means you'll need to go about unlocking it.

-You’ll usually have to quote your mobile number, your manufacturer and model number (which can be found on the outer case of your phone) and your IMEI number (a serial number which can be found by typing *#06# into your phone).
-You also may have to give up to a month’s notice to your network provider, and pay an unlocking fee of up to £30.
+You will usually have to quote your mobile number, your manufacturer and model number (which can be found on the outer case of your phone) and your IMEI number (a serial number which can be found by typing *#06# into your phone).

-Alternatively you could use an online mobile phone unlocking service such as MobileUnlocked.com which will provide an unlock code in a matter of minutes.
+If so, you could use an online mobile phone unlocking service, as these can often provide an unlock code in a matter of minutes.

 You can also pay a fee of around £10 to get your phone unlocked on the high street, either at an outlet dedicated to this service or at your local phone shop, but it's worth shopping around to get the best deal.

-If you’re thinking of unlocking your phone it’s worth making sure that the fee you pay to unlock it will be outweighed by savings you’ll make by having the freedom to switch networks, otherwise it may be best simply to stick with your current network.
+If you are thinking of unlocking your phone it is worth making sure that the fee you pay to unlock it will be outweighed by savings you will make by having the freedom to switch networks, otherwise it may be best simply to stick with your current network.

 You can take your pick of the free SIM cards available at the moment and start enjoying your new network as soon as the phone is unlocked.
-If you’re planning on using a new SIM card in your phone, it’s worth saving all the contacts and data from your old SIM to your phone, so that you can transfer all your data right away.
+If you are planning on using a new SIM card in your phone, it is worth saving all the contacts and data from your old SIM to your phone, so that you can transfer all your data right away.

 I have been trying to get an unlock code from Orange for 6 weeks now.
 I don't mind the fee that they charge, but I do mind that they seem to be playing the waiting game.
 I have contacted them via email, by phone, by letter, via facebook, and I am just getting no response.
 Lots of promises to call back, to get things done, and to respond, but that's it.
 They are just not doing it.
 Do I have any options left?
 (Unfortunately the usual unlockers are not able to unlock the Orange San Diego.)